TonyPhipps/tech-notes/Products/git.md

 # Migrate a Repo

+- Open the source repo in terminal
+- Issue these commands
 ```
 git remote add remoterepo https://yourLogin@github.com/yourLogin/yourRepoName.git
 git push --mirror remoterepo
 ```

-Then go in and set the default branch and remove the old default as needed.
+- Then go in and set the default branch and remove the old default as needed.